rbroggi/faceittha/README.md

 6. Pagination can be done using cursor-based technique if performance becomes a concern
 7. Pack the application in a container image which can be published to register and easily trackable.
 8. Uniform configuration management - in some parts of the code I have mixed configuration passing between env vars and command line arguments. uniforming that would be desirable and I would prefer ENV var (12-factor app).
+9. In this solution, I have adopted the client-lib defaults in pub-sub and grpc for timeouts/retrial policies, etc. In a real-world application
+   A more in-depth analysis should be conducted to tune those policies to the application non-functional requirements.
+10. Also in pubsub producer/subscriber I have not handled the different kinds of errors in the same way I would have for a real-world application - some errors are retriable/transient and others are not.
+The application should/could better handle those.
+Example of transient errors could be seen through timeouts and examples of non-transient could be seen in IAM permission issues.
+In pubsub, by default msgs are retried indefinitely following the retrial policy, if we want to make the delivery to give-up after a maximum retrial attempts we should configure a dead-letter topic for the subscription.
+11. I have also not considered or thought about message ordering guarantees - in a real-life application this is very important.
+Similarly to kafka, in pubsub ordering-keys need to be used to enforce messages to be ordered (ordering can only be enforced within a given ordering-key).
+12. No forward/backward compatibility linting process has been implemented for the proto-schema.
+This could lead to dangerous effects.
+In a real-world scenario:
+   1. schema change non-backward compatible - breaks the decoding of the subscriber
+   1. schema change that simply inverts the order of two equaly-sized attributes is considered by the subscriber as backward-compatible and nothing breaks but there are some silent functional errors produced. (e.g. swap nickname with firstname)